HoneyHabib/Sign-Language-Recognition-In-Real-Time-using-Action-Detection/README.md

-# Sign-Language-recognition-in-Real-Time-using-action-detection
-# Sign Language Recognition Using Action Detection with LSTM
+# SignLanguage Recognition In Real Time-Using Action Detection with LSTM

 Welcome to the **Sign Language Recognition Using Action Detection** repository!
 This project utilizes Long Short-Term Memory (LSTM) neural networks built with TensorFlow/Keras to recognize sign language gestures through action detection.